project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/Random Generator Completeness Test/readme.md

 	show the popcount array in a clear way
 ```

-This is the report generated.
-It shows how often each of the 33 possible populations counts where seen.
-Shown is a 32 bit LPNG which is complete.
+##### Reporting the results:

+The report is the only 'smart' part of this program.
+It does a popcount of each of the 134217728 32 bits numbers in the array.
+As a second step it shows an overview of the totals of each of the 33 possible populations counts.

-There are 134217727 population bit counts with a value 32, and there is 1 popcount with a value of 31.
-Which is exactly what is expected as these generators have a period of 2^32-1, a 0 is never generated -> 1 popcount with the value 31 and the rest with value 32.
+The first report shows a 32 bit LPNG which is complete: there are 134217727 population bit counts with a value of 32, and 1 popcount with a value of 31.
+This is exactly as expected.
+These generators have a period of 2^32-1, the 0 is never generated; so there is 1 popcount with the value 31 and the rest with value 32.

 ```
   0=>           0  1=>           0  2=>           0